 If you’re in any doubt about the landlord being a good landlord, look somewhere else.

 Landlords can’t discriminate against you

-Landlords can’t decide to not rent to you or to end your tenancy, if their reasons breach the Human Rights Act.
+Landlords can’t decide to not rent to you or end your tenancy for reasons that breach the Human Rights Act.

 Signing the tenancy agreement

 Read the tenancy agreement carefully (including the terms and any conditions) before you sign it.
 Only sign a tenancy agreement when you’re sure you want the property.
 Keep a signed copy of the agreement and any receipts in a safe place.

 Make sure you have the landlord’s contact details.
 If you want to, you can ask them to complete a contact details form [DOC, 261 KB]

 Inspect the property with your landlord and record the condition and any damage.
 This is a good time to ask any questions you have about the property.
 To get the most out of renting, you need to be prepared to talk with your landlord.
 By raising any issues straight away, you can help prevent problems later on.

 Rent is what you pay to the landlord for the right to live in their property.
 You will normally pay either weekly or fortnightly.